nickdunn/form-controls/README.markdown

 ### Granular validation reporting

-EventEx will return an `entry` node in the `<events>` nodeset for each entry it tries to create.
+EventEx will return an `entry` node in the `<events>` nodeset for each entry it tries to modify.
 If submitting to multiple sections then it is likely to want to validate fields by section.
-The `validation-summary` also accepts a `section` parameter so that it will show errors only for this section:
+The `validation-summary` also accepts a `section` parameter so that it will show errors only for one section:

 	<xsl:call-template name="form:validation-summary">
 		<xsl:with-param name="section" select="'articles'"/>